PUNITIVE, EXCLUSIONARY DISCIPLINE IS COUNTERPRODUCTIVE, HARMFUL, AND UNNECESSARY.

 State Legislation

-Eliminates the mandate for schools to notify law enforcement regarding a broad range of student behaviors.
-Eliminates the criminal penalty for students for the “willful disturbance” of public schools and public settings.
-This legislation will empower schools to adopt non-punitive, supportive, trauma-informed and health-based approaches to student related behaviors and disrupt the school-to-prison pipeline.
+This bill would eliminate the mandate for schools to notify law enforcement regarding a broad range of student behaviors.
+Criminal penalties for students for “willful disturbance” of public schools and public settings would also be eliminated.
+This legislation would empower schools to adopt non-punitive, supportive, trauma-informed and health-based approaches to student related behaviors and disrupt the school-to-prison pipeline.

 ACT NOW →